Sailanarmo/Math5620/Assign2/Jacobi/readme.md

 **Language:** C++

 **Description:** Jacobi iteration is an iteration matrix meant to attempt to solve Ax = b.
+This was asked for us to do in Problem 6 to compute a tridiagonal coefficient matrix.
+This was asked for us to compute in problem 6 and was determined to be O(n^2) computation time.

 **Input:**  There are no user inputs for this program, as the program will handle the various arguments passed in the function parameters.